kylemanna/blog.kylemanna.com/_posts/2015-04-20-impossible-health-care-websites.md

 I'm sorry, are you kidding me?
 This is a new level of incompetence.
 I remove the spaces and throw it over the wall again awaiting my next surprise which has not yet come.

+## Update 2015.04.28

+To login, it pops-up a "username" login window.
+Then directs me to a new page where I can enter just my password.
+Whaaaat?
+Why?

+Upon trying to login to Health Net, suddenly my password is too long.
+The password input field was only 15 characters.
+After some hacking with Chrome I was able to extend it 20+ characters and then finally fill my password in login.

+After logging in, I was hoping to change my password so I don't need to re-write the broken page each time, but that's just not an option.
+These people.
+Seriously?

+And to continue the frustration Kaiser Permanente and Covered CA keep emailing me once a week reminding me to finish my application.
+If only I could...

 ## Conclusion

 My personal information has been put in the hands of the most incompetent set of sites I have ever visited.
 It will surely be stolen.
 When it's stolen, I can be certain that nobody will ever know as these clowns won't even know their security was breached since they can't even handle a file upload with spaces in it.
 FML.